-54. The hair follicle contains its own muscle, nerve and blood supply.
+54. Each hair follicle contains its own muscle, nerve, and blood supply.

-55. Hair grows the fastest during the summer, sleep, or between the ages of 16 to 24.
+55. Hair grows the fastest during the summer, when you’re asleep, and between the ages of 16 to 24.

 56. Dark hair contains higher levels of carbon than light hair.

-57. The werewolf legend is believed to have originated from an abnormality called Hirsutism, which causes excess body hair or facial hair to grow in places it is not supposed to.
+57. The werewolf legend is believed to have originated from an abnormality called hypertrichosis, which causes excess body hair or facial hair to grow in places it is not supposed to.

-59. Scientists can tell what you ate or drank, or the environment you live in, by examining a small piece of your hair.
+59. Scientists can tell what you eat, drink, or the environment you live in, by examining a small piece of your hair.